smjbashacs/PsychopyAssignment3/README.md

 ## Experiment python code

-> exp1.py is the code for the stroop task experiment
+> -exp1.py is the code for the stroop task experiment
-> The experiment had 3 tasks and each task has the conditions files namely conditions_trail1.xlsx, conditions_trail2.xlsx, conditions_trail3.xlsx respectively.
+> -The experiment had 3 tasks and each task has the conditions files namely conditions_trail1.xlsx, conditions_trail2.xlsx, conditions_trail3.xlsx respectively.

 ## Participants